MyPureCloud/terraform-provider-genesyscloud/docs/resources/architect_schedules.md

 ### Optional

 - **description** (String) Description of the schedule.
+- **division_id** (String) The division to which this schedule will belong.
+If not set, the home division will be used.
 - **id** (String) The ID of this resource.
 - **rrule** (String) An iCal Recurrence Rule (RRULE) string.